Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist: Create to Regenerate

 The fact that more advanced economies have at least partially solved pollution problems faced by developing societies led some economists to believe this was inevitable rather than a determined effort and used it to mock studies such as Limits to Growth.
 Industrial systems have been built around an extract-manufacture-use-throwaway sequence and economics has developed a system of quotas, taxes, and tiered pricing to alleviate the problems, although corporations lobby hard against them.

 Be Agnostic about Growth

 Although indefinite growth is the assumption of modern economics, it's rare to find an exponential graph in a textbook.
 Rostow's influential Five Stages of Growth pictures a plane journey whose fifth stage (the age of high mass consumption) leaves us in the air without a landing point.
 In practice, most natural systems follow an S-curve as a particular niche is filled.
 It is hard to predict a successful landing point for growth that meets the financial addiction to growth.
 Various ideas, such as Steady-state economy, demurrage currency, and breaking out of consumerism, are explored.

-We are all Economists Now

-“The twenty-first-century task is clear: to create economies that promote human prosperity in a flourishing web of life, so that we can thrive in balance with the Doughnut’s safe and just space.”